by John Salt - Updated February 2025

 Bergen RC by the way has one of the nicest mechanical mixed systems going in my opinion - they're an art form .

-This method of pitch control also puts a lot of strain on the collective pitch servo.
-It not only has to move the entire swashpate up and down to change the pitch angle of the main rotor blades, it has to overcome all the friction associated with all the linkages.
+The single biggest issue with mechanical CCPM is it puts a lot of strain on the collective pitch servo.
+This single servo not only has to move the entire swashpate up and down to change the collective pitch angle of the main rotor blades, it has to overcome all the friction associated with all the linkages.
+This single collective servo tends to wear out much quicker than the other two I have found.

 Electronic Cyclic-collective-pitch-mixing is only possible because of advances in computerized RC radio technology and/or FBL systems.
 The mixing functions are all done electronically within the RC radio and the servos all interact and move accordingly.
 The other method of electronic mixing as I just mentioned is done internally by the flybarless stabilization system.
-Not all flybarless units support "internal mixing", but most do these days.
+Not all flybarless units support "internal mixing", but most do.

-Now two, three, or sometimes four servos can be hooked directly to the swashplate without any complex mixing linkages.
+Now three or sometimes four servos can be hooked directly to the swashplate without any complex mixing linkages.
 This of course simplifies the helicopter, reduces the number of parts, weight, and cost.
 There is less slop in the system and this provides very precise control of your helicopter.

-As seen below with a standard 120° electronically mixed CCPM layout on one of my 600's compared to the mechanical mixed one above on the Intrepid; there are substantially fewer parts, linkages, and bearings; saving substantial weight, cost, linkage drag, and assembly/maintenance time.
+As seen below with a standard 120° electronically mixed CCPM layout compared to the mechanical mixed one above on the Intrepid; there are substantially fewer parts, linkages, and bearings; saving substantial weight, cost, linkage drag, and assembly/maintenance time.

 The problem of excessive strain on the collective pitch servo is also gone.
 Not just because all the linkages are gone, but also because the total collective workload is now shared by the three CCPM servos.